Tipped wage: Disagreement over consequences

 There is disagreement among economists, business leaders, and labor activists regarding whether the tipped wage should be higher and whether tipped employees should receive a different wage than non-tipped workers.

 Proponents of a different wage for tipped and non-tipped workers point out that the law guarantees tipped employees the same minimum wage that other workers receive.
 They argue that because restaurants have very thin margins, an increase in the minimum wage could lead to higher prices for consumers and fewer jobs available for potential employees.
 A 2011 study suggested that 2011's WAGE Act, which would have raised the minimum wage for all tipped employees in The United States, would have led to a cumulative decrease in 11 million hours worked by tipped employees.
 The same research found that each 10% increase in the cash wage paid to tipped employees tends to decrease hours worked by the affected employees by 5%.
 A 2012 study found that eliminating the tip credit tends to decrease employment in the U.S. restaurant industry.
 Others express fear that eliminating the tip credit would result in fewer tips.
 Some argue that eliminating the tip credit exacerbates income inequality by benefiting the more well-paid servers at the expense of the non-tipped back-of-the-house staff.

 In Massachusetts, where the tipped minimum wage is $2.63, the average income of tipped waiters and waitresses is $12.88.
 In Washington State, where the minimum wage for wait staff is $9.47, the average wage is $13.25 after gratuity.
 Of the five states where wait staff earn the highest average income per hour, four have a tipped minimum wage below the non-tipped minimum wage.
-It is important to note, however, that these figures relate only to tips reported to the government for taxes, and that real tips may be significantly higher.
+These figures relate only to tips reported to the government for taxes, and real tips may be significantly higher.

 Opponents of the current minimum wage for tipped employees point out that the tipped minimum wage has remained stagnant since 1991 despite increases in the cost of living and in the standard minimum wage over that same time.
 The minimum wage for tipped employees represented 50% of the standard minimum wage in 1968.
 By 2010, it was 29% of the non-tipped minimum wage.

 They also contend that, while employers are required to ensure that all employees receive the minimum wage after tips, the current system makes it possible for some employers to illegally coerce employees to over-report tips or dock their pay so that their final income is below the minimum wage.
 Others argue that because tips often represent 50–90% of a waiter's income, workers’ incomes are unfairly vulnerable to fluctuations in customers’ generosity.